Vivekanand-R/AI-Product-Framework/Area Of Focus/README.md

             A. Start with a minimal system,
             B. Gather real driver feedback from prototypes
-            C. Improve continuously, not just release-and-forget

 For example, Manufacturer in-car voice navigation system went through dozens of iterations in Japan using real commuter behavior — focusing on accuracy, tone, and cultural cues rather than flashy User Interface.
-Meaning:- Lean isn't just startup speak — it's embedded in industrial process and influences digital product practices as well.
+Meaning:- Lean isn't just startup speak — it will be embedded in industrial process and influences digital product practices as well.

 **8. Market Research and Opportunity Sizing:**